slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 ## Architecture options

-System implementers decide which part(s) of the system will verify provenance: the package ecosystem at upload time, the consumers at download time, or via a continuous monitoring system.
+System implementers decide which part(s) of the platform will verify provenance: the package ecosystem at upload time, the consumers at download time, or via a continuous monitoring system.
 Each option comes with its own set of considerations, but all are valid.
-The options are not mutually exclusive, but at least one part of a SLSA-conformant system SHOULD verify provenance.
+The options are not mutually exclusive, but at least one part of a SLSA-conformant platform SHOULD verify provenance.

 More than one component can verify provenance.
 For example, even if a package ecosystem verifies provenance, consumers who get artifacts from that package